raspberrypilearning/people-in-space-indicator/worksheet.md

 - **30 May 2016** - Anatoli Ivanishin, Takuya Onishi and Kathleen Rubins arrive
 - **30 September 2016** - Sergey N. Ryzhikov, Andrei Borisenko and Robert S. Kimbrough arrive
 - **30 November 2016** - Oleg Novitskiy, Thomas Pesquet and Peggy Whitson arrive

-## What next?

-Now you've created a People in Space Indicator with LEDs, try expanding your project:

-- Make a fancy display for your indicator
-- Use an add-on board with at least 9 LEDs, instead of individual LEDs
-- Use an LED or LCD display to scroll the names of the astronauts (e.g [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) or [Display-O-Tron HAT](https://shop.pimoroni.com/collections/raspberry-pi/products/display-o-tron-hat))
-- Make an on-screen display of the number or names of the astronauts, using [PyGame Zero](http://pygame-zero.readthedocs.org)
-- Use `requests` with another API to look up information about each astronaut